 The Council is required to recognise, measure, present and disclose information about any financial instruments.
-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability of another.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Typical financial assets include bank deposits, trade receivables and other receivables, loans receivable and advances.
 Typical financial liabilities include trade payables and other payables, borrowings and financial guarantees.
+Non-exchange transactions, such as those relating to taxes and government grants, do not give rise to financial instruments.